 - your suffering from a serious illness (as defined in the KiwiSaver Rules).

-The trustee has adopted the Workplace Savings NZ Significant Financial Hardship Processing Guidelines to help assess withdrawal applications.
-You can view a copy of these guidelines at fsc.org.nz .
+The trustee has adopted the Financial Services Council NZ guidelines to help assess withdrawal applications.
 The trustee may also consider any additional relevant industry guidance issued from time to time.

 A significant financial hardship withdrawal is not an automatic benefit, and your application must meet specific criteria before we will consider granting it.
 If your application is reasonable, appropriate and falls within the guidelines, we will do our best to help you.